Colruyt Group's new welfare chicken: better well-being for broiler chickens

 Of course, the poultry breeders we work with always respect legislation.
 Still, in 2021 Colruyt Lowest Prices and Okay were the first Belgian retailers to take the initiative to work with our suppliers on stricter welfare criteria for chickens, based on the Better Chicken Commitment (BCC).

-By applying these welfare criteria to our 'standard chicken' – more than 73% of our fresh chicken volume – we want to make a real difference and inspire the industry.
+By applying these new welfare criteria to the 'standard chicken' of the Colruyt Group butcher's departments – more than 88% of their fresh chicken volume – we want to make a real difference and inspire the industry.

-From 2022, the first chicken products meeting the various criteria based on the Better Chicken Commitment will be in the stores: a slower-growing breed, 40 % more space per chicken, sufficient perches, floor substrates such as straw bales ...
-You can recognise these products by this 'Step by Step' sticker.
+The first chicken products meeting the various criteria based on the Better Chicken Commitment have been in the stores since 2022: a slower-growing breed, 40 % more space per chicken, sufficient perches, floor substrates such as straw bales, windows installed to provide daylight, etc. You can recognise these products by this 'Step by Step' sticker.
 By 2026, the transition will be completely finalised.

 Hatching chicks in the stable: a first in Belgium

-After successful trial projects in 2020 and 2021, we decided to include the NestBorn- and the similar One2Born- method in the specifications for chickens of the Colruyt and Okay butcher's department by 2026.
+After successful pilot projects in 2020 and 2021, we have decided to also include the NestBorn- and the similar One2Born- method in the specifications for chickens of the Colruyt and Okay butcher's department by 2026.
 A first in Belgium!
 The aim is to encourage even more breeders for the approach whereby chicks are born where they grow up.
 This has some major advantages:

-Allowing the chicks to be born directly in the stables, does not require significant additional costs: the chick costs more, but the healthier adult chicken costs less.
+Allowing the chicks to be born directly in the stables does not require significant additional costs: the chick may cost more, but the healthier adult chicken requires much less use of antibiotics, which cuts costs.

 Exclusive cooperation with 17 Belgian chicken breeders